-The VT methodology is based on the fact, that most methods of the same purpose have similar types of inputs and outputs, so there may be a base class for each of them.
-Moreover, the input of a process (a running instance of a method) can be seen as another process's output (e.g., annotation, feature extraction, classification) including media data creation, which has the null input.
-Methods are generally not included in the API self, they are created by developers using the API.
-In this way, methods and their chains can be created and reused on multimedia data and metadata for specific applications by providing a unified platform (API) for processing and management of both video and still image sets using custom methods.
-This is illustrated in figure below.
+The VT methodology is based on the fact, that most methods of the same purpose have similar types of inputs and outputs, so there may be chains of them.
+Moreover, the input of a process (a running instance of a method) can be seen as another process's output (e.g., annotation, feature extraction, classification) including media data creation.